 How to Embed Instagram Videos on Your Website

-In this example, I’d like to add a single video to my home page.
+In this example, we’ll add a single video to our home page.

-In order to do this, I’m going to go to my Instagram from my computer.
-As long as I’m logged in, I will be able to navigate to the video section and from there, find the specific video I want to embed.
+In order to do this, go to your Instagram profile from your desktop.
+As long as you’re logged in, you will be able to navigate to the Reels section and from there, find the specific video you want to embed.

 Note: At the time of writing this tutorial, I was only able to generate Embed codes for public profiles.

-Then, I can easily copy the embed code and paste it into my website’s HTML editor.
+Then, you can easily copy the embed code and paste it into your website’s shortcode block.

 The final result looks like this: